 **This article contains affiliate links, and we will be compensated for any purchase made by clicking on them.
 Thank you for supporting Miss Millennia Magazine!**

-In the middle of the week, my friends and I decided to go on a weekend road trips from Pittsburgh.
+In the middle of the week, my friends and I decided to go on a weekend road trip from Pittsburgh.
 Why Pittsburgh?
 Well first, we all needed a mini vacation.
 Second, we all had been planning on a USA road trip for the longest, but could never have coinciding schedules, and third, one of our closest friends Kara moved to Pittsburgh a year earlier

 and was permanently living and working there.
 She also had an empty apartment for all of us to stay in, thanks to her grandfather owning the home — it was spacious and gorgeous too.